How many people does my twin help?

 You can personalise your certificate with your name and/or the name of the person whose toilet is being twinned.
-The certificate also has the toilet’s location and its longitude and latitude coordinates.
+We reserve the right to amend your text.

-GPS co-ordinates – how to use
+GPS coordinates – how to use

 - Visit Google Maps online by typing ‘maps.google.co.uk’ into your web browser